YottaDB/YDBDoc/GTMAdminOps/packaging.rst

    # execute captive application starting with entryref ABC^DEF then exit
    exec $gtm_dist/mumps -run ABC^DEF

-Note the use of exec to run the application - this terminates the shell and disconnects users from the system when they exit the YottaDB/GT.M application.
+Note the use of exec to run the application - this terminates the shell and disconnects users from the system when they exit the YottaDB application.

 If an incoming connection is via an Internet superserver such as xinetd, some of these are not applicable, such as disabling <CTRL-C> and <CTRL-Z>

 --------------------------------------------
-Invoking YottaDB/GT.M in a C main() program
+Invoking YottaDB in a C main() program
 --------------------------------------------

-There are several circumstances when it is desirable to invoke a YottaDB/GT.M application with a top-level C main() program rather than with mumps -run.
+There are several circumstances when it is desirable to invoke a YottaDB application with a top-level C main() program rather than with mumps -run.
 Examples include:

 * A need to ensure correct values for environment variables, and a shell script cannot be used (for example, when there is a specific operational need to install an application with the setuid bit).
 * Programs that show up on a process display with meaningful names (like friday instead of mumps -run monthstarting friday, in the following example).